 PROCUREMENT FROM MICRO AND SMALL ENTERPRISES (MSEs)

-Evaluation of MoU 2015-16 is under progress and the final evaluated MoU score andrating is expected to be announced in December 2016.
+The evaluation of MoU 2016-17 is under progress and the final evaluated MoU score andrating is expected to be announced during December 2017.

 Health Safety & Environment (HSE)

 With its continued focus on HSE across its installations your Company has won thefollowing awards during the year 2016-17

 O Prestigious OISD awards for the Year 2014-15 from the Honorable Minister of State(IC)P&NG Sh.
 Dharmendra Pradhan for the following categories: